We Can Work It Out: Release

 Author Andrew Grant Jackson writes that the Beatles' six US chart-toppers over the year from January 1965 reflected the nation's changing mood with regard to the Vietnam War and youth-driven social upheaval.
-With "We Can Work It Out", he continues, the Beatles conveyed the "fussing and fighting" that had replaced the post-Kennedy rebirth from the start of the year.
-The song was referenced by Cecil Kellaway's character in the 1967 film Guess Who's Coming to Dinner, which focused on the then controversial issue of biracial relationships in the context of US civil rights.
+With "We Can Work It Out", he continues, the Beatles conveyed the "fussing and fighting" that had replaced the post-Kennedy rebirth of optimism from the start of the year.
+The song was referenced by Cecil Kellaway's character in the 1967 film Guess Who's Coming to Dinner, which focused on the then-controversial issue of interracial relationships.

 The Beatles performed "We Can Work It Out" on their final UK tour, which took place on 3–12 December 1965.
 In 1991, McCartney played an acoustic version of the song for his MTV Unplugged performance, later released on Unplugged (The Official Bootleg), and The Unplugged Collection, Volume One.

 Cover versions

 Deep Purple

-Deep Purple covered it on their second album The Book of Taliesyn, from 1968.
+Deep Purple covered "We Can Work It Out" on their 1968 album The Book of Taliesyn.
 The band drastically reworked it, as they always did with covers.
-The first three minutes of the song is a fast, progressive instrumental jam incorporating themes from classical music (notably Tchaikovsky's Romeo and Juliet) called "Exposition", which drifts over into the Beatles song.
+The first three minutes of the song is a fast progressive rock instrumental incorporating themes from classical music (notably Tchaikovsky's Romeo and Juliet) called "Exposition", which drifts over into the Beatles song.

-Such overblown arrangements and attempts at making a rather simple song sound epic was normal for Deep Purple in this period, and they had already followed the same structure on their covers on the debut album (such as The Leaves' "Hey Joe").
-Reportedly, the band recorded their version of the song because McCartney had stated that he was impressed with their previous Beatles cover, "Help!", which was featured on Shades of Deep Purple.
+Deep Purple had followed the same structure on their covers on their debut album, Shades of Deep Purple, such as the Leaves' "Hey Joe".
+Reportedly, the band recorded their version of the song because McCartney had stated that he was impressed with their cover of "Help!".

 Stevie Wonder

 In 1970, Stevie Wonder covered the song on his album Signed, Sealed & Delivered, and released it as a single in 1971.
 The single reached number 13 on the Billboard Hot 100.
 Wonder's version earned him his fifth Grammy Award nomination in 1972, for Best Male R&B Vocal Performance.
 Cash Box described this version as a "spectacular dance track" which "returns Wonder to his earlier straight-ahead teen self complete with harmonica solo."

-Wonder performed the song for McCartney after the latter was presented with a Grammy Lifetime Achievement Award in 1990.
-In 2010, after McCartney was awarded the Gershwin Prize by the Library of Congress, Wonder again performed his arrangement of "We Can Work It Out" at a White House ceremony held in McCartney's honour.
-Wonder performed it a third time in January 2014, at the 50th anniversary tribute of the Beatles' appearance on The Ed Sullivan Show.
+Wonder performed the song for McCartney when the latter was presented with a Grammy Lifetime Achievement Award in 1990.
+In 2010, when McCartney was awarded the Gershwin Prize by the Library of Congress, Wonder again performed his arrangement of "We Can Work It Out" at a White House ceremony held in McCartney's honour.
+Wonder performed it a third time in January 2014, at the 50th anniversary tribute of the Beatles' first appearance on The Ed Sullivan Show.